-The purpose of practicum is to provide students supervised practice opportunities to experience. observe, and/or co-facilitate natural medicines sessions in a safe and supportive learning environment.
+The purpose of practicum is to provide students supervised practice opportunities to experience, observe, and/or co-facilitate natural medicines sessions in a safe and supportive learning environment.
 Supervised practice is designed to support students' integration of knowledge, values, skills, and practice behaviors within the framework of safe and ethical natural medicine facilitation within students' scope of anticipated licensure.
 Elemental's supervised practice opportunities are completed in-person at single day intensives, called Practice Circles, and include virtual group consultation following each Practice Circle.
-Students may complete 40 hours of supervised practice through their choice of multiple Practice Circles scheduled regularly through 2025.
-Practice Circles are held in-person, rotating between locations in Northern Colorado.
+Students may complete 40 hours of supervised practice through their choice of multiple Practice Circles scheduled at regular intervals between April 2025 and August 2025.
+Practice Circles are held in-person, rotating between locations in Fort Collins, Lyons, and Denver.
 Each Practice Circle provides 6 hours of supervised practice where students will experience, observe, and/or co-facilitate natural medicines sessions in dyads and/or group administration with the support of qualified training faculty.
-Each in-person Practice Circle is accompanied with 2 hours of virtual group consultation.
-To complete all 40 hours of practicum, students will need to complete 5 Practice Circles and 5 consultations.
+Each in-person Practice Circle is accompanied with 2 hours of virtual group consultation groups.
 Supervised practice provides students an opportunity to integrate knowledge, values and skills within the program's competences and corresponding practice behaviors in a supervised and monitored practice setting.